 The recent work of Paolo Taticchi and Melissa Demartini (2021) provides a guide for the integration of sustainability objectives within broader corporate strategy, notably used by Taticchi in assisting Harrods with their sustainability strategy.
 They propose a four-stage framework composed of pre-work, the ‘why’, the ‘what’ and the ‘how’.

 - Initially, pre-work involves analysis of the core business strategy to create a sustainability profile from which to start.
-Existing sustainability initiatives and approaches are considered, if any.
+There is a consideration of any existing sustainability initiatives.

 - At the ‘why’ stage, one should analyse their industry and stakeholders to contemplate the impact of sustainability on each relevant group.
-This is also where the business case should be built.
+Business cases should be developed also here.

-- The ‘how’ stage pertains more to implementation than strategy design.
+- Implementation is the ‘how’ stage, not strategy design.
 This involves processes of measurement or reporting of sustainability, recognition and reward of management or employees driving progress on these objectives, as well as marketing and branding of these new processes.

 The overall goal of this framework is to design sustainability strategies fully integrated into the overall business strategy.
-If the above analyses are performed accurately and diligently, a corporate strategy can be developed that achieves both competitive and sustainable goals.
+An organization can create a sustainable and competitive strategy using the above analyses.

 Applying Sustainability to Small or Medium-Sized Enterprises